5 effective credit control strategies to implement after making a sale

 You may find that it would be more beneficial to your business to be paid most of the value early, rather than waiting for the full amount.
 Early settlement discounts can be a good way to incentivise customers to pay quickly, making sure you don’t run into cash flow problems.

 This would lead to a slightly lower profit margin, and its effectiveness would depend on the impact it has on your business.
-However, the discount doesn’t need to be excessive or offered to every customer, it can simply be used for those who have a past record of not making payments on time.
+However, the discount doesn’t need to be excessive or offered to every customer, it can simply be used for those who have a record of not making payments on time.

 Another way to encourage prompt payment could be to enter all customers who pay within a week, for instance, into a competition or offer, which could also help to build your customer relationships.